-The IUCN/SSC Cetacean Specialist Group (CSG) is one of the more than 100 Specialist Groups and Task Forces that constitute the IUCN Species Survival Commission (SSC).
+The IUCN/SSC Cetacean Specialist Group (CSG) is one of the more than 100 Specialist Groups and Task Forces overseen by the IUCN Species Survival Commission (SSC).
 The Species Survival Commission (SSC) is a science-based network of some 9000 volunteer experts from almost every country in the world.
 Some specialist groups, such as the CSG, address conservation issues related to particular groups of plants or animals while others focus on topical issues, such as the reintroduction of species into former habitats or wildlife health.
-The SSC’s main role is to provide information to IUCN on biodiversity conservation, provide scientific advice to conservation organizations, government agencies and other IUCN members, and support the implementation of multilateral environmental agreements.
+The SSC’s main role is to advise IUCN on biodiversity conservation, provide scientific advice to conservation organizations and government agencies, and support the implementation of multilateral environmental agreements.

 CSG – Expert advice for science-based conservation

-Since the 1960s, the Cetacean Specialist Group (CSG) has played a major role in identifying conservation problems for the world’s whales, dolphins and porpoises.
-Many cetacean species face grave threats to their continued existence.
-The baiji is likely to be extinct, the vaquita numbers only a few tens of individuals, and North Atlantic right whales number only in the low hundreds.
-Local populations of other species have disappeared and others are seriously imperiled.
+Since the 1960s, the CSG has played a major role in identifying conservation problems facing the world’s whales, dolphins, and porpoises.
+The continued existence of some cetacean species is at high risk.
+The baiji (Yangtze River dolphin) became extinct early in this century; the vaquita has declined to, at most, a few tens of individuals; and the North Atlantic right whale now numbers only several hundred.
+Local or regional populations of other species have disappeared or are rapidly declining and are seriously imperiled.